Module 2: Essentials for Research Data#

 • Identify different types of research data

-• Recognize what is considered confidential data in research
+• Recognise what is considered confidential data in research

 • Realise what RDM entails within a research project